dabamos/dmpack/guide/guide.md

 ## Power Saving {#sys-conf-power}

-On Linux, power saving for USB devices may be enabled by default.
-This can cause issues if sensors are attached through an USB adapter.
+On Linux, power saving for USB devices is usually enabled by default.
+This may cause issues if sensors are attached through an USB adapter.
 USB power saving is enabled if the kernel boot parameter `usbcore.autosuspend` is not `-1`:

     $ cat /sys/module/usbcore/parameters/autosuspend